Available in Nexus Repository OSS and Nexus Repository Pro

 Upgrading from Nexus Repository Manager 2 to 3 also requires the involved repository managers to use a compatible version of Nexus Repository Manager 2 and 3.
 If the source repository manager uses a version prior to 2.14.1, you must upgrade it as detailed in Upgrading from 2.x to 2.y before starting the upgrade to Nexus Repository Manager 3.
 The target repository manager is typically a fresh installation with a minimum release version of 3.1.
 If an existing Nexus Repository Manager 3 is used as the target, it has to be upgraded to 3.1 (or later) as documented in Upgrading from 3.x to 3.y.

-Using an existing installation of Nexus Repository Manager 3 populated with data and configuration as the target repository manager incurs restrictions that make the upgrade more complex and potentially requires re-configuring the version 2 instance prior to the upgrade as well as re-configuring Nexus Repository Manager 3 after the upgrade.
+Using an existing installation of Nexus Repository Manager 3 populated with data and configuration as the target repository manager is not supported.
+The upgrade should be done against a new Nexus Repository Manager 3 installation (a single node, not HA) that does not contain existing configuration.